 - eat organic when possible

-Practicality: This seems like a common sense solution to implement, but it can be more difficult for some that it seems.
+Practicality: This seems like a common-sense solution to implement, but it can be more difficult for some than it seems.
 Time and expense are not the only factors to consider.
 Breaking unhealthy eating habits takes foresight and practice, from shopping to making sure you aren’t in a situation where you may be hungry and have no healthy options.

 No matter your age, daily exercise benefits absolutely everyone.
 Exercise is so essential that even those who are paralyzed from the neck down are exercised by caretakers on a regular basis to prevent muscle atrophy, increase circulation and improve lung function.